The Elder Scrolls: Blades and Castles

 At Bethesda's E3 2018 press conference, Todd Howard announced The Elder Scrolls: Blades, originally planned for release in Q3 2018, and it was originally expected to be released for Apple and Android phones first, followed by PC and console, including VR.
 The player is able to play as a member of the faction called the Blades, who has returned home to their town to find it destroyed.
 There are survival, arena, and town-building modes, with multiplayer support through its arena and town-building mode, as well as cross-platform.
 The game is also able to be played in portrait mode, unusual for a role-playing game.
 The early access of Blades began March 27, 2019 for those who pre-ordered the game.
 Blades was expected to be fully released some time in early 2019, before being released for Android, iOS and Nintendo Switch in May 2020.
 The Elder Scrolls: Castles, a mobile spin-off game similar to Fallout Shelter, was released for Android in early access on September 28, 2023, formally releasing on Android and iOS on September 10, 2024.

 The Elder Scrolls VI

 Elder Scrolls VI was first announced as being in pre-production during E3 2018, along with Starfield.
 Phil Spencer said that The Elder Scrolls VI would be coming out after Playground Games' Fable title.

 The game was expected to be released exclusively on PC and Xbox, following Microsoft's 2021 acquisition of Bethesda.
-In late 2025, Todd Howard commented on the latest installment to the series, preaching patience to fans and stating the game is still a long way off.
+In late 2025, Todd Howard commented on the latest installment to the series, asking for patience from fans and stating the game is still a long way off.
+In a March 2026 interview with IGN, Howard stated that "builds of the game are consistently working every day."